ArnabBhakta/invoice-processing-system/README.md

 3. Product Details:
-o	For each invoice, the system records the specific product purchased. o	Users can see what product was bought, including the description, quantity, and price.
+o	For each invoice, the system records the specific product purchased. o	Users can see what product was bought, including price.

 4. Financial Tracking:
-o	The application records the amount of each product purchased, providing a clear financial overview. o	Users can track the total cost associated with each invoice.
+o	The application records the amount of each product purchased.

 5. Purchase Date Tracking:
-o	Each invoice includes the purchase date, allowing users to sort and filter invoices based on when the transaction occurred. o	This feature aids in timely follow-ups and financial planning.
+o	Each invoice includes the purchase date.

 6. Invoice Status:
-o	The system clearly indicates the status of each invoice (e.g., pending, cleared). o	Users can easily see whether a bill has been paid or is still outstanding.
+o	The system indicates the status of each invoice (e.g., pending, cleared). o	Users can easily see whether a bill has been paid or is still outstanding.

 7. Mark as Done: